Home / Itinerary

 6. Simple western breakfast whenever possible.

-7. Service charges of a professional national bird guide and an experienced local guide throughout the whole trip.
+7. Service charges of a professional and experienced local bird guide throughout the whole trip.

 8. China domestic travel insurance.